Which Valkey Managed Service Should I Choose? AWS (ElastiCache/MemoryDB) vs Google Cloud (Memorystore)

 - Pricing for data tiering if used

-- Network charges (only for communication across AZs and regions)
+- Network charges (only for communications across AZs and regions)

 - Backup fee (if you use backup)